Thousands attend funeral for controversial Toronto mayor Rob Ford

 Ford, a Conservative, came to office in October 2010 on a groundswell of populist support despite his own wealthy beginnings.
 He has drawn comparisons to U.S. Republican presidential candidate Donald Trump for his frank and often offensive speech and his devoted following among those who felt left out of elite politics.

-Thousands of supporters walked behind the hearse carrying Ford's casket through downtown Toronto, while others lined up at dawn in hopes of getting a seat in the cathedral where the funeral was held.
+Thousands of supporters walked behind the hearse carrying Ford's casket through downtown Toronto, while others lined up at dawn in the hope of getting a seat in the cathedral where the funeral was to be held.
 Television screens were set up in tents outside so the overflow crowd could watch the service.

-Retired healthcare worker Noreen Murphy, 51, held a "best mayor ever" flag outside of the cathedral.

-"Nobody else cared about the people," she said.
-"He was the one who would go out and make a difference."

-Some of Canada's political elite and Ford's family members alike delivered eulogies.
-His brother called Ford the "mayor of Canada," and his 10-year-old daughter Stephanie said her father was a great man who had helped lots of people.

-Ford pulled out of his campaign for re-election after being diagnosed with a rare and hard-to-treat cancer in September 2014.
-He was elected a city councillor instead.
+Ford, married and a father of two young children, was diagnosed with a rare and hard-to-treat cancer in September 2014.
+He then pulled out of a campaign for re-election as mayor and was elected a city councillor instead.

 While he was mayor, he admitted to smoking crack cocaine, buying illegal drugs and driving after drinking alcohol.
-He refused calls to resign but checked into a rehabilitation clinic in May 2014 after admitting his alcohol use was out of control.
+Ford refused calls to resign and instead checked into a rehabilitation clinic in May 2014 after admitting his alcohol use was out of control.

+Ford already had been a city councillor when he was elected mayor of Toronto, winning 47 percent of the vote as his campaign to stop the waste at city hall and strong suburban support overcame Toronto's liberal downtown voters.